aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/comment/_index.md

 ### getHeightInch() {#getHeightInch--}

+<b>@deprecated.</b> Please use the 'heightInch' property instead.
 Represents the height of the comment, in unit of inches.

 ```javascript
 getHeightInch() : number;